Chemical decoding of kinematic substructures in the Galactic halo: Chemical compatibility of the halo substructures

 \subsection{Comparison with the accreted component: GSE}

-The fractions of chemically compatible stars within each halo substructure with respect to GSE are reported in the different columns of Table \ref{tab:comp}, along with the total number of stars and the associated uncertainty, computed by bootstrap resampling the data ($n_{boot}= 1000$) as described in Section \ref{sec:method}.
+The fractions of chemically compatible stars within each halo substructure with respect to GSE are reported in the different columns of Table \ref{tab:comp}, along associated uncertainty, computed by bootstrap resampling the data ($n_{boot}= 1000$) as described in Section \ref{sec:method}.
 Furthermore, we list the results obtained considering different threshold values for the accepted probability density, which are 5, 10, 15 and 20 percentiles.
 The fractions vary accordingly, but the ranking of the most chemically-compatible substructures is not affected.
-Finally, we show the chemical comparison with respect to the two different definitions of GSE considered in this work (K and M), the results of which are generally consistent with each other within the uncertainties.
+Finally, we show the chemical comparison with respect to the three different definitions of GSE considered in this work (H, K, and M), the results of which are generally consistent with each other within the uncertainties.

-The extensive abundance distributions of stars of each halo substructure chemically compatible with GSE, and their outliers, are reported in the upper panels of the figures in the Appendix \ref{appendix:comp}, when a threshold of 20 is considered.
+The extensive abundance distributions of stars of each halo substructure chemically compatible with pure GSE and not are reported in the upper panels of the figures in the Appendix \ref{appendix:comp}.

-In Figure \ref{fig:comp_20_1000} we show for each of the halo substructures considered in this study (reported on the x-axis) the relative percentage (and uncertainty) of chemical compatibility with respect to GSE, in blue when considering the GSE (K) definition and in cyan for the GSE (M) case.
+In Figure \ref{fig:comp_20_1000} we show for each of the halo substructures considered in this study (reported on the x-axis) the relative percentage (and uncertainty) of chemical compatibility with respect to GSE, in blue, cyan, and light blue when considering the GSE (H), (K), and (M) definitions.
 These percentages were obtained when a threshold of 20\% was considered, so in this case the upper limit for the compatibility is 80\%.
 For this reason, we report on the right y-axis the percentages normalised to 80\%, to highlight the absolute chemical compatibility.
-The choice to assume a threshold of 20\% to quantify the possible contamination by GSE for the various substructures was driven by the objective of being as conservative as possible, of selecting the very bulk of the GSE's distribution and of finding results independent from its outskirts.
+The choice to assume a threshold of 20\% to quantify the possible contamination by GSE for the various substructures was driven by the objective of being as conservative as possible, of selecting the very bulk of the GSE's distribution (the "pure GSE" sample; see Sec. \ref{sec:method}) and of finding results independent from its outskirts.